-- a) The Parties recognize the importance of long-term data to support the commitments under this Agreement and to provide an early warning of potential changes. - b) The Parties will identify, through scientific and traditional knowledge assessment and Learning Plans, priority long-term monitoring stations and data that can be used to support implementation of this Agreement and as part of a regional and/or Basin-level monitoring network. - c) The Parties commit to long-term monitoring as defined and periodically reviewed by the Bilateral Management Committee, and to the priority long-term monitoring stations listed in Appendix I. - d) The Parties recognize that long-term monitoring stations are funded through multiple agencies and will work to secure funding for priority long-term monitoring stations.
+- a) The Parties recognize the importance of long-term data to support the commitments under this Agreement and to provide an early warning of potential changes. - b) The Parties will identify, through scientific and traditional knowledge assessment and Learning Plans, priority long-term monitoring stations and data that can be used to support implementation of this Agreement and as part of a regional and/or Basin-level monitoring network. - c) The Parties will coordinate monitoring and assessment activities with Indigenous Governments and Organizations. - d) The Parties commit to long-term monitoring as defined and periodically reviewed by the Bilateral Management Committee, and to the priority long-term monitoring stations listed in Appendix I. - e) The Parties recognize that long-term monitoring stations are funded through multiple agencies and will work to secure funding for priority long-term monitoring stations.